GNOME/pygobject/docs/devguide/gbytes_marshaller_tutorial.rst

 ===================

-Relevant marshaler callbacks are declared in `pygi-cache.h <https://git.gnome.org/browse/pygobject/tree/gi/pygi-cache.h?id=3.13.1#n35>`_ and we need an implementation of both PyGIMarshalFromPyFunc and PyGIMarshalCleanupFunc.
+Relevant marshaler callbacks are declared in `pygi-cache.h <https://git.gnome.org/browse/pygobject/tree/gi/pygi-cache.h?id=3.13.1#n35>`_ and we need an implementation of both PyGIMarshalFromPyFunc and PyGIMarshalFromPyCleanupFunc.

 .. code-block:: c